 The University of Pittsburgh Writing Center is unique in that it is largely staffed by faculty consultants, with representation from undergraduate and graduate student tutors as well.
 The presence of nontenure stream faculty who are actively involved in teaching composition, literature, and writing has made it possible for us to launch a number of successful initiatives.

-Because of staffing crossovers and resource-sharing, the Writing Center has been associated with the programs in Public and Professional Writing and Freshman Writing/Engineering since the start of these programs more than a decade ago.
+Because of staffing crossovers and resource-sharing, the Writing Center has been associated with the programs in Public and Professional Writing and English/Engineering First-Year Writing Program since the start of these programs more than a decade ago.